dunst-project/dunst/README.md

 Make sure you test your code and where possible add automated tests.
 These tests are also checked on memory leaks (with `make test-valgrind`).

-## Troubleshooting

-### Cannot set settings via command line

-This functionality was removed during the refactor.
-It might be re-added later in some form.
-See [#940](https://github.com/dunst-project/dunst/issues/940) for details.

 ## Bug reports

 Please use the [issue tracker][issue-tracker] provided by GitHub to send us bug reports or feature requests.